VikramGrover/image-repo/README.md

 # Vikram's Image Repo

 ## Description
-An image repository created for Shopify's winter 2021 intern application.
+An image repository that supports uploading of images, downloading of stored images and searching of images based on image characteristics.

 ## Technologies Used
 - Ruby on Rails (Ruby version 2.6.3, Rails version 6.0.3)